nuwe-io/mms-cloud-skeleton/README.md

 Once these steps are finished, you could access to the application navigating into [http://localhost:3000](http://localhost:3000).

+## Using Dockerfile

+In case you don't want to install make but still run with docker follow the below instructions:

+1. Docker build -t <app-name>
+2. Docker run -it -p 3000:3000 <app-name>

+This version is meant to be run on prod environments and listens to all IP adressess.
+You can change this inside the package.json.
+You can change as well the exposed port inside the **Dockerfile** and **package.json**

 ## Overview

 This skeleton is based on